Tillicoultry: Industry

 The burn which runs off the Ochils and down through the glen into west of the village provided an attractive source of water for the early textile industry in Tillicoultry, being used for the washing and dying of wool.
 During the early 18th century a cloth known as Tillicoultry Serge was manufactured by weaving worsted with linen.

-By the time of the industrial revolution the burn was a recognised source of power, with the first mill being established in the 1790s.
+By the time of the Industrial Revolution the burn was a recognised source of power, with the first mill being established in the 1790s.
 Many more textile mills were built along the burnside, by the 1830s, steam powered mills were introduced and by 1870 there were 12 mills employing over 2000 people.
 As the industry expanded, more workers were attracted to the village.
 The population of the parish, which had stood less than 1,000 at the turn of the 19th century, had grown to over 4,500 by the early 1850s.

 Textile mills and coal mines remained the biggest employers of the local population until the first half of the 20th century.
-In the 1950s the most recent colliery (map) to be worked, on the south bank of the River Devon, set new productivity records due to a high level of mechanisation.
+In the 1950s the most recent colliery to be worked, on the south bank of the River Devon, set new productivity records due to a high level of mechanisation.
 Its impressive adit entrance, now safely bricked up, can still be seen.
 In 1851, due to the importance of Tillicoultry as an industrial centre, it became the first Hillfoots village to have a rail connection.

 In 1921 Samuel Jones Limited established a paper mill at Devonvale, the current site of Sterling Furniture.
 In 1926, 33 people were employed at the site and the firm returned its first profit.
 By 1936, 238 staff were employed by the company.
 Sydney Platfoot was appointed Managing Director of the Devonvale works in 1922, he later went on to become town provost from 1930 to 1936.
 In 1964, the company merged with Wiggins Teape and by 1967 employed a fifth of the working population.

 Tillicoultry Quarries Ltd, as the name suggests, was established in 1930 by R.W.
 Menzies at Craigfoot Quarry Tillicoultry, and remains 100% owned by the Menzies family.
 Quarrying no longer takes places in Tillicoultry; the company's Head office is based in nearby Kincardine.

 Quartz-dolerite was first extracted in 1930 from the now inoperative Craigfoot Quarry (map), however quarrying had taken place on a smaller scale at the site since 1880.
 On 26 January 1949 the quarry was the site of a tragic explosion when a magazine containing 150 lb of explosive detonated killing quarryman Alexander Honeyman and blowing out doors and windows in the Shillinghill and Upper Mill Street area.